 Extraordinary changes in the global business environment are challenging management schools worldwide.
 Management education must impart the skills required to respond to technological changes, the information revolution, global competition, and constant shifts in political and social environments.
 Many of the management models adopted by business are outdated, and thus we need innovative ideas rooted in solid academic research.

-The program ensures that students develop an appreciation of the role of their research domain in managerial and organizational contexts, and can translate their learning from scholarly research into effective teaching.
+The PhD in Management program at Boston University School of Management ensures that students develop an appreciation of the role of their research domain in managerial and organizational contexts, and can translate their learning from scholarly research into effective teaching.
 Our faculty, which has earned world-wide recognition for its scholarly and applied research, is the School’s major resource for doctoral education.
 Their commitment to advancing management knowledge through research published in top journals, and improving the quality of teaching, enables them to effectively mentor doctoral students, who, in close collaboration with faculty, are part of the intellectual capital of the School.

 Funding and Support for Students

 The majority of doctoral students entering the PhD program receive substantial financial assistance, which covers full tuition for four years and a generous stipend.

 Furthermore, the doctoral program has a budget to support doctoral student research projects, available via application to a faculty review committee.
 Students may also submit funding applications to attend professional conferences, where they may build their networks and learn more in depth about the research of colleagues in other universities.
 Support also comes in the form of faculty mentoring, where each incoming student is assigned to a faculty member in his or her field.